Table of Contents

 Definition and Epidemiology of Central Nervous System Cancers

-Brain tumours are dysfunctional and abnormal growth of tissue in the cranium.
-They can either be primary or secondary (although are 5x more likely to be secondary).
+Brain tumors are a dysfunctional and abnormal growth of tissue in the cranium.
+They can either be primary or secondary (although they are five times more likely to be secondary).

-Most (85 %) of CNS tumours will be metastases from other cancers.
-As such, investigations for a suspected CNS tumour should also include tests for other organs’ function to rule out metastases.
+Most (85 %) of CNS tumors will be metastases from other cancers.
+As such, investigations for a suspected CNS tumor should also include tests for other organs’ function to rule out metastases.

-Of primary brain tumours, gliomas account for the significant majority (70%) and glioblastomas make up the largest proportion in this group.
-Of patients diagnosed with glioblastoma only 3% are still alive in 5 years.
+Of primary brain tumors, gliomas account for the significant majority (70%) and glioblastomas make up the largest proportion in this group.
+Of patients diagnosed with glioblastoma, only 3% are still alive in 5 years.

 Etiology of CNS Cancers

-Tumours will have varying etiology dependent on the specific tumour classification.
-Around 50 % of all tumours are secondary following malignancy elsewhere in the body.
+Tumors will have varying etiology dependent on the specific tumor classification.
+Around 50 % of all tumors are secondary, following malignancy elsewhere in the body.

-Neurocutaneous syndrome can also cause CNS tumours.
-These are inherited, autosomal dominant conditions that lead to both benign and malignant tumours.
-They are caused by mutation in tumour suppressor genes.
+Neurocutaneous syndromes can also cause CNS tumors.
+These are inherited, autosomal dominant conditions that lead to both benign and malignant tumors.
+They are caused by a mutation in tumor suppressor genes.

 Neurocutaneous disorders include neurofibromatosis type I and type II.
 Type I typically causes meningiomas and optic tract astrocytomas.
 This is the result of a mutation in the neurofibromin gene.
 Type II neurofibromatosis results in vestibular schwannomas amongst other manifestations and results from a mutation in the Merlin gene.

-Von Hippel-Lindau disease can cause tumours in the CNS (typically hemangioblastomas and ocular angiomas) but also causes a number of renal cancers.
+Von Hippel-Lindau disease can cause tumors in the CNS (typically hemangioblastomas and ocular angiomas) but also causes a number of renal cancers.

 Classification of CNS Cancers

-As noted before, brain tumours are far more likely to be secondary to primary malignancies elsewhere in the body.
-Below are common primary tumours you will be expected to know.
+As noted before, brain tumors are far more likely to be secondary to primary malignancies elsewhere in the body.
+Below are common primary tumors you will be expected to know.

-Gliomas are a group of malignant tumours that include astrocytomas (like glioblastoma multiforme) and oligodendrogliomas.
+Gliomas are a group of malignant tumors that include astrocytomas (like glioblastoma multiforme) and oligodendrogliomas.
 They can be associated with neurofibromatosis but are more regularly idiopathic.
 They are unlikely to metastasize.

 Astrocytomas are graded I-IV.
-Grade I tumours grow very slowly over years.
-Grade IV tumours (also known as glioblastoma multiforme) are far faster growing and can cause mortality within a year.
+Grade I tumors grow very slowly over the span of years.
+Grade IV tumors (also known as glioblastoma multiforme) are far faster growing and can cause mortality within a year.
 Oligodendrocytes are far slower growing.

-Meningiomas are benign tumours.
+Meningiomas are benign tumors.
 They grow over many years from the meninges and are found (usually) below the tentorium.
-They most regularly form in the pituitary fossa, skull base, parasagittal region, sphenoid ridge and subfrontal region.
+They usually form in the pituitary fossa, skull base, parasagittal region, sphenoid ridge, and subfrontal region.

 Schwannomas arise from the cerebellopontine angle.
-They are benign tumours of Schwann cells.
+They are benign tumors of Schwann cells.
 They can be caused by neurofibromatosis type II but will be bilateral.
-If you see bilateral vestibular schwannomas of the VIIIth nerve think of neurofibromatosis!
+If you see bilateral vestibular schwannomas of the VIII nerve think of neurofibromatosis!

 Pathophysiology of CNS Cancers

-As with many tumours the biological determinants of the development of symptoms (aka the pathophysiology) is caused by the expanding tumour.
-Either cancer cells invade normal neuronal tissue or pressure from the growing tumours can cause focal neurological deficits.
+As with many tumors, the development of symptoms is caused by the expanding size of the tumor.
+Either cancer cells invade normal neuronal tissue, or pressure from the growing tumors can cause focal neurological deficits.

 Patients will typically present with seizures (epilepsy) and signs of raised intracranial pressure.
 These include headache, vomiting, intellectual deterioration.
-The headache can be worse on coughing, bending or in the morning.
-Patients can also present with focal (localized) deficits due to pressure from the expanding tumours.
-These can vary dependent on the site of the tumour.
+A headache can be worse on coughing, bending or in the morning.
+Patients can also present with focal (localized) deficits due to pressure from the expanding tumors.
+These can vary dependent on the site of the tumor.

 Diagnosis of CNS Cancers

-A full history and examination should be taken in any patients presenting with symptoms suggestive of a brain tumour.
+A full history and examination should be taken in any patients presenting with symptoms suggestive of a brain tumor.

-As mentioned previously, patients will complain of headache, seizures, vomiting, and focal deficits (for instance cranial nerve VI palsy where patients will complain of diplopia).
-Asking for specifics about the headache is important.
+As mentioned previously, patients will complain of headaches, seizures, vomiting and focal deficits (for instance, cranial nerve VI palsies where patients will complain of diplopia).
+Asking for specifics about a headache is important.
 Patients will describe a headache that is worse with coughing, bending or in the morning (typical of raised intracranial pressure).

-Patients presenting with headaches is a common occurrence and the majority of patients will have a non-sinister reason behind the headaches.
+Patients presenting with headaches are a common occurrence, and the majority of patients will have a non-sinister reason behind the headaches.
 It is therefore important to be able to differentiate sinister from non-sinister presentations.

-Often patients will complain their headache is worse at night, and if patients are waking from sleep to the headache they have severe pain.
-This pattern has been suggested to arise from diurnal variations in PCO2 which causes vasodilation, a drop in blood pressure and potentially headache.
+Often patients will complain their headache is worse at night, and if patients are waking from sleep to a headache, they have severe pain.
+This pattern has been suggested to arise from diurnal variations in PCO2 which causes vasodilation, a drop in blood pressure and potential headache.

 Identifying the course of symptoms can also be telling.
-A direct effect mass lesion will often cause a progressive loss of function and worsening symptoms (as the tumour slowly grows).
+A direct effect of mass lesion will often cause a progressive loss of function and worsening symptoms (as the tumor slowly grows).

 On examination, papilloedema may be present (due to raised intracranial pressure).
-In the early stages of CNS tumour development, you might expect to see a mild venous engorgement and some loss of venous palpation.
+In the early stages of CNS tumor development, you might expect to see mild venous engorgement and some loss of venous palpation.

-Late CNS tumours will have a blurred disc margin, pronounced venous engorgement and signs of haemorrhage.
-Eye examination is imperative to a good examination when a CNS tumour is suspected.
+Late CNS tumors will have a blurred disc margin, pronounced venous engorgement and signs of hemorrhage.
+An eye examination is imperative to a good examination when a CNS tumor is suspected.
 Patients with neurofibromatosis type I can have Lisch nodules in the iris.
 These patients also have café-au-lait patches and axillary freckling.

 CT head is the most common diagnostic investigation.
-Some tumours are hard to see on an unenhanced CT, so enhanced CT is commonly ordered.
-Oligodendrogliomas can show calcification on CT.
+Some tumors are hard to see on an unenhanced CT, so enhanced CT is commonly ordered.
+Oligodendrogliomas can show calcification on a CT.